 - When works/activities are proposed on AT owned property (including land that AT has acquired for a project) excluding works/activities covered by another type of approval issued by AT (refer to the following examples).

 - When creating a driveway access – submit a vehicle crossing application

-- When development is being carried out on land that is within the road corridor - refer to AT’s encroachment policy and guidelines in the first instance to seek guidance on whether approval for such would be given– encroachment licence information
+- When a structure, object or work of any kind, or any tree or plant, occupies an area of the surface, airspace or subsoil of the road corridor encroachment approval is required - refer to AT’s encroachment policy and guidelines in the first instance to seek guidance on whether approval for such would be issued– encroachment licence information

 - When works are within an AT Notice of Requirement or Designation – apply for a s176(1)(b) or s178(2) approval